sambuddhac/MacroEnergy.jl/docs/src/User Guide/output.md

 # Macro Output

 Macro provides functionality to access and export optimization results.
-Results can be accessed in memory as DataFrames or written directly to files for further analysis.
+Results can be accessed in memory as `DataFrames` or written directly to files for further analysis.

 Currently, Macro supports the following types of outputs:

-- **Capacity results**: final capacity, new capacity, retired capacity for each technology
+- [Capacity Results](@ref): final capacity, new capacity, retired capacity for each technology
-- **Costs**: total, fixed, variable and total costs for the system
+- [Costs](@ref): total, fixed, variable and total costs for the system
-- **Flow results**: flow for each commodity through each edge
+- [Flow Results](@ref): flow for each commodity through each edge
-- **Combined results**: all results (capacity, costs, flows, non-served demand, storage level) in a single DataFrame
+- **`Combined Results`**: all results (capacity, costs, flows, non-served demand, storage level) in a single DataFrame

 The default column names for the results in *long* format are:
 - `commodity`: commodity type